Skip to footer

 • Best surface: Smooth/Fireroad & Rocky/Technical

-• FF Blast+ midsole, with a jacquard mesh upper & ASICSGRIP outsole w/ 4.5 mm Traction Lugs
+• FF Blast+ ECO, GUIDESOLE midsole, with a engineered mesh upper & ASICSGRIP outsole w/ 4.5 mm Traction Lugs

 Most Versatile Trail Running Shoe